+Actuarial determined contribution rates are calculated each

+Valuation Timing

-Valuation Timing Actuarial determined contribution rates are calculated each December 31, two years prior to the end of the fiscal year in which contributions are reported.
-Actuarial Cost Method Amortization Method Asset Valuation Method Inflation Salary Increases Investment Rate of Return Entry Age Normal Straight-line method over expected working life Does not apply Does not apply Does not apply 2.06% 20 year Bond GO Index published by bondbuyer.com as of December 31,2021 Retirement Age Members eligible for service retirement are assumed to retire at the later of age 60 and earliest retirement eligibility.
+- December 31, two years prior to the end of the fiscal year in which contributions are reported.
+Actuarial Cost Method Amortization Method Asset Valuation Method Inflation Salary Increases Investment Rate of Return Entry Age Normal Straight-line method over expected working life Does not apply Does not apply 3.72% 20 year Bond GO Index published by bondbuyer.com as of December 31,2022 Retirement Age Members eligible for service retirement are assumed to retire at the later of age 60 and earliest retirement eligibility.
 Mortality 135% of the Pub-2010 General Employees Amount-Weighted Mortality Table for males and 120% of the Pub-2010 General Employees Amount-Weighted Mortality for females, both projected with 100% of the MP-2021 Ultimate scale after 2010